cmzuo11/stKeep/README.md

 This function automatically calculates input data for the gene module, including the relations between genes and cells, the links between genes and clusters (or cell states), and gene-positive pairs.
 It takes ~6 mins to generate the above-described files.

+Before running the following script, you should first download gene-gene interaction databases including PPI and GRN from the google drive at the link https://drive.google.com/drive/folders/1RTb_gHcpLhnbRMHrqn8tBtynesq5g5DI?usp=drive_link; and put them into utilities folder.

 ```
 python Preprocess_Gene_module.py --inputPath ./test_data/DLPFC_151507/
 ```